All content was accurate at the time of publication. Check issuer's site for most up to date information.

 - Research: Compare nonstop options using FlightConnections.com.
 This tool is great for quickly visualizing direct routes, but keep in mind it might not always capture seasonal offerings.

-- Price Gauge: If nonstop flights are out of reach, Google Flights is a fantastic tool for exploring connections and gauging pricing.
+- Price Gauge: If nonstop flights are not practical from your airport, Google Flights is a fantastic tool for exploring connections and gauging pricing.

 - Alerts: Set up price alerts on PointsYeah.com (free for 4 alerts) for routes you’re interested in.
 This way, you won’t miss out if the price drops.